 Primark is not owned by any parent company that tests on animals.

-No, Primark is not sold in mainland China.
+No, Primark is not sold where animal testing is required by law.

 Yes, Primark is certified by Leaping Bunny.